w3c/tdm-reservation-protocol/proposals/proposal-file-at-origin.md

 Note 1: the name “TDMRep.json” is a placeholder, here also we’ll avoid bikeshedding in this phase of the discussion.

 Note 2: JSON is chosen because unmarshalling it is obvious in every language, and especially built-in in Javascript.
 Unmarshalling alternative formats like yaml or xml is not so immediate.
-Using JSON-LD makes no sense in our case, as no RDF model will be extracted from this structure.
+Using JSON-LD is an option, but no RDF model will be extracted from this structure.

 Note 3: the following specification has been extracted from  [robots.txt draft-koster-rep-00 2.2.2](https://tools.ietf.org/html/draft-koster-rep-00#section-2.2.2).